 I began to think more deeply about the benefits that I, as a business leader, have received from meditation practice and silent retreats.
 When I decided to do nothing—which is what meditation can look like—it changed my life.
 I shared this with a friend, who said, “You should write a book about your meditation experience.
 Entrepreneurs and leaders would benefit from your story.”

 In December 2016, I started writing donothing, a book that will give you insights from leaders, including myself, who have found the time to start a daily practice and attend a silent retreat.
 You will get an overview of the scientific studies that show the positive effects meditation can have on our brains, bodies, and hearts.

 The book (also available on audiobook) will also teach you how to meditate, what to expect when you commit to a daily meditation practice, and what it’s like to attend a silent retreat.

-Stay up-to-date with mindful resources, announcements, upcoming events and more from donothing.
+Stay up-to-date with mindful resources, announcements, and upcoming events from Leading with Genuine Care.